SoftwareAG/cumulocity-alarmapp/microservices/README.md

 On a second note, the Push Gateway itself does not automatically trigger push notifications.
 Any Cumulocity IoT client application (a microservice, Apama app, webMethods.io workflow, or other third party tool) may use the RESTful API of the Push Gateway to trigger push notifications.

-The repository contains an example microservice (see [message-emitter](./c8y-push-message-emitter)), which receives updates on `Alarm` objects and forwards those updates to the Push Gateway in order to trigger a push notification for the updated `Alarm`.
+The repository contains an example microservice (see [Push Message Emitter](./c8y-push-message-emitter)), which receives updates on `Alarm` objects and forwards those updates to the Push Gateway in order to trigger a push notification for the updated `Alarm`.
 This microservice can be deployed with a filter configuration, e.g. to only forward the `Alarm` if a certain type, severity or status is matched.
 The filter is implemented by using `tag` `expressions`.

 ###### OpenAPI